Skip to content

 August 15, 2024

-Why is Canadian Art Still So White?
+Why is the Canadian Art World So Devoid of Diversity?

 For curator Amin Alsaden, art can—and should—reflect the world accurately.
 If only Canadian art institutions would let it.